 Governor-elect Landry names Louisiana Department of Health secretary

-MONROE - Louisiana governor-elect Jeff Landry named Ralph Abraham, a doctor who served in the state Congress and unsuccessfully ran for governor in 2019, his secretary for the Department of Health.
+MONROE - Louisiana governor-elect Jeff Landry named Ralph Abraham, a doctor who served in Congress and unsuccessfully ran for governor in 2019, his secretary for the Department of Health.

-Landry announced Abraham's appointment at an event in Monroe on Thursday, according to Louisiana Public Affairs.
+Landry announced Abraham's appointment at an event in Monroe on Thursday, according to Louisiana Public Affairs Research Council.

 Former Congressman Ralph Abraham, a doctor who ran unsuccessfully for governor four years ago, will be Gov.-elect Jeff Landry's new @LADeptHealth secretary.
 Landry announced the new cabinet secretary at an event in Monroe. #lalege #lagov— Melinda Deslatte (@MelindaDeslatte) December 20, 2023